swcarpentry/web-data-python/reference.md

 ## Glossary

-Representational State Transfer (REST):
+Application Programming Interface (API):
-:   a set of patterns for sharing data on the web.
+:   A set of functions through which programs can use a service.

 comma-separated values (CSV):
 :   A common textual representation for tables